The Rosses: Transport

-The Rosses boasts Donegal's only airport at Carrickfinn.
-Various coach companies serve the area.
+County Donegal's only airport is in the Rosses at Carrickfinn.
+The district's principal roads are the N56 and R259.

 History

-The Rosses has been inhabited since time immemorial, and the ancient church of St Crona in Termon near Dungloe has been dated to the 6th century AD.
+The Rosses has been inhabited since ancient times, and the church of St Crona in Termon near Dungloe has been dated to the 6th century AD.
 It was the site of a monastery founded by St. Crona, a cousin of the Royal Saint called Columcille, founder of the monastic settlement at Iona, and was the centre of the parish of Templecrone.